vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 5. Graph Coloring
 6. Indegrees

+### Properties of a Graph
+- Vertices & Edges
+   A graph can have anywhere between 0 edges to a max of V*(V-1) edges
+- Directed & Undirected edges

 #### Adjacency list
 An Adjacency List is usually a Hashmap, or a List of Lists
 ```